 The Office 365 subscription of Power BI Premium is available in two SKU (Stock-Keeping Unit) families:

-P SKUs (P1-P3) for embedding and enterprise features.
-The commitment is monthly or yearly, it is billed monthly and includes a license to install Power BI Report Server on-premises.
+- P SKUs (P1-P3) for embedding and enterprise features.
+The commitment is monthly or yearly, and it’s billed monthly.
+This includes a license to install Power BI Report Server on-premises.

-EM SKUs (EM1-EM3) for organizational embedding.
-The commitment is yearly and it is billed monthly.
+- EM SKUs (EM1-EM3) for organizational embedding.
+The commitment is yearly and is billed monthly.
 EM1 and EM2 SKUs are available only through volume licensing plans.
 You can’t purchase them directly.

-As described earlier, there are two Power BI Premium SKU families- EM and P. The SKU represents the storage, memory, and a set amount of resources consisting of processor where ALL SKUs are considered as capacity nodes.
-Each SKU contains some operational limits on number of DirectQuery and Live Connections per second, and the number of parallel model refreshes.
+As described earlier, there are two Power BI Premium SKU families – EM and P. The SKU represents the storage, memory, and a set number of resources consisting of processors where ALL SKUs are considered capacity nodes.
+Each SKU contains some operational limits on the number of DirectQuery and Live Connections per second and the number of parallel model refreshes.

-Processing is achieved by a set number of v-cores, divided equally between back end and front-end.
-Back end v-cores are also known as active datasets where it has assigned a fixed amount of memory that is primarily used to host models.
-Back end v-cores are responsible for core Power BI functionalities which contains the following activities: Query processing, cache management, running R services, model refresh, natural language processing, and server-side rendering of reports and images.
+Processing is achieved by a set number of v-cores, divided equally between the back-end and front-end.
+Back-end v-cores are also known as active datasets where it has assigned a fixed amount of memory that’s primarily used to host models.
+Back-end v-cores are responsible for core Power BI functionalities which contain the following activities: query processing, cache management, running R services, model refresh, natural language processing, and server-side rendering of reports and images.

-Front-end v-cores are responsible for following activities: Web services, dashboard and report document management, access rights management scheduling, APIs, uploads and downloads, and for everything related to the user experiences.
+Front-end v-cores are responsible for the following activities: web services, dashboard & report document management, access rights management scheduling, APIs, uploads & downloads, and everything related to the user experiences.
 Storage is set to 100 TB per capacity node.
 The resources and limitations of each Premium SKU (and equivalently sized A SKU) are described in table 2: